AMWA-TV/nmos/NMOS Technical Overview.md

 -   A PTP slave for timing and synchronization.

-More detail on the Node HTTP API is contained in the *Node API specification.*
+The Node HTTP API is specified within the [discovery and registration specification](https://github.com/AMWA-TV/nmos-discovery-registration).

-NMOS does not specify the internal interfaces within a Node.
+NMOS does not specify the internal interfaces within a Node, although the following diagram may be helpful:

 ![Node Components](images/node-components.png)